-1. I am a nominee for Independent Director of Philippine Trust Company, also known as PHILTRUST BANK and have been its Independent Director since August 23, 2022.
+- 1. I am a nominee for Independent Director of Philippine Trust Company, also known as PHILTRUST BANK and have been its Independent Director since August 23, 2022. - 2.
+I am also affiliated with the following companies or organizations:

 COMPANY/ORGANIZATION POSITION/RELATIONSHIP PERIOD OF SERVICE PMA Alumni Association Inc. Member 1974 to date Association of Generals and Flag Officers (AGFO) Member 2002 to date